What are Business Acquisition Loans?

 How hard is it to get a Business Acquisition Loan?

 It can be quite challenging to secure a business acquisition loan.
 There are a lot of moving parts involved.
-You need to demonstrate your creditworthiness and prove that the business you’re acquiring will recreate enough revenue to support repayment.
+You need to demonstrate your creditworthiness and prove that the business you’re acquiring will create enough revenue to support repayment.

 Can I get a Business Acquisition Loan with bad credit?